Addressable quantum gates: The model

 \section{The model}

-Addressable Quantum Circuits (AQC) consist of \emph{sectors} that abstract physical locations in the laboratory.
+Quantum algorithms, whether they are distributed or not, are consist of two steps.
+Firstly, a quantum circuit is operated on the input quantum data --- possibly in an iterative fashion.
+In the second step, the resulting quantum state is measured. \emph{Addressable Quantum Circuits} (AQCs) represent a novel description of the first part.
+More precisely, each iteration of an AQC is one step of propagation of quantum data in the circuit, where gates can be applied in a superposition.
+Such physical locations in the laboratory are abstracted into \emph{sectors} in the AQC formalism.

 Each sector is uniquely identified by an \emph{address} taken in a finite set \calA ---see Def. \ref{def:addresses}.
 Several sectors can be grouped together to form \emph{gates}, which determine the level of granularity at which ``local'' unitary \emph{gate operators} are applied.
 These concepts are formally introduced in this section.
 To establish familiarity, we encode the usual Bell state creation circuit as an AQC.
 This requires four sectors with addresses $\calA = \{ 1 , 2 , 3, 4 \}$ ---see Fig. \ref{fig:maxeprsect}.